Why Translate Classical Islamic Books?

 Analysis

-Pedagogical prudence is a recognised value in the tradition.
-'Ali ibn Abi Talib advised speaking to people according to their capacity for understanding.
-This principle concerns teaching, not the prohibition of access.
+Pedagogical prudence is a recognised value of the tradition. ʿAli ibn Abi Talib advised speaking to people according to their capacity for understanding.
+This advice concerns the manner of teaching and transmitting, and it does not close access to the texts themselves.

 04